KANSANS WORK

 become a roadblock to businesses and families trying to return to

-work. - Workforce Training.
+• Workforce Training & Development.
 The Topeka Chamber urges further

 collaboration among all the relevant stakeholders (K-12, higher